TheMR-777/TheMR-777/cv-dataset.md

 - **Rev9 Solutions Opportunity:** Offered AI team position, used as leverage
 - **ACE Money Transfer:** Selected immediately by CTO, chose financial stability and growth
 - Currently serving as .NET Developer & Architecture Consultant, transforming enterprise systems
+- One of the defining achievements of this phase was devoting an entire year to engineering the Employee Monitoring Suite, a system I consider a professional masterpiece due to its blend of design elegance, technical depth, and measurable impact across the company.

 ## Professional Philosophy & Approach